 Leadership Opportunities for Teens (LOFT)

-- The teen must have a pre-lingual bilateral hearing loss in the mild to profound range.
-Unilateral hearing loss does not qualify.
+- The teen must have a pre-lingual bilateral hearing loss in the mild to profound range or a pre-lingual unilateral hearing loss in the moderate to profound range.

-- Spoken communication must be the teen’s primary mode of communication.
+- Listening and spoken language must be the teen’s primary mode of communication.

 - At the time of submitting the application, the teen must be in high school.